How Much Protein Do Young Athletes Need? Evidence-Based Guidelines by Age & Sport

 #1: Protein Candy (Engineered for Athletes)

-Heat-stable to 140°F—survives gym bags, cars, and tournament coolers where protein bars become chocolate soup.
-The 3.7:1 carb-to-protein ratio isn't accidental; it's engineered for glycogen + protein synthesis.
+Heat-stable past 100°F+, so it survives gym bags, cars, and tournament coolers where protein bars become a melted mess.
+The 3.7:1 carb-to-protein ratio isn't accidental.
+It's engineered for glycogen plus protein synthesis.

-When to use: Post-practice, between tournament games, whenever compliance is the problem
+When to use: post-practice, between tournament games, whenever consumption is the problem.

 #2: Eggs (The Underrated Champion)